aboublini/Thesis-Gendered-UI-UX-Design-Data-Analysis/README.md

-# 📊 Data Analysis - Description:
+# 📊 Thesis Data Analysis - Description:
 <p align="justify">
   This repository contains the statistical analysis of the data collected during my research for my bachelor's thesis entitled "<b>Gendered UI/UX: A Comparative Study of Gender-Specific and Gender-Neutral Web Design</b>”.
 My thesis is a research project that explores the impact of gender on users UI/UX design preferences.